Persons with Disabilities

 Special use permits issued by the department allow for a limited, specific exception to a recreational activity, service, equipment, or regulation for persons granted a permanent disability designation and are processed through the Licensing Division.
 For complete special use permit information and definitions, please refer to WAC 220-200-170 or visit the Special Use Permit Program website at: https://wdfw.wa.gov/accessibility/wdfw-special-use-permit-program.

 Road Access Entry Program

-This program accommodates hunters with a mobility disability unable to walk 200’ feet, or who have been medically prescribed the use of an assistive device every time for mobility such as; a wheelchair, walker, crutch, prosthetic, leg brace, or oxygen.
+This program provides opportunities for accessibility modifications to hunters with a mobility disability, unable to walk 200’ feet, or who have been medically prescribed the use of an assistive device every time for mobility such as; a wheelchair, walker, crutch, prosthetic, leg brace, or oxygen.
 Many new opportunities are being developed and existing areas may rotate due to current activities within those areas.

 Access roads are identified through signage at the gated entry points.
-Hunters drawn for access will receive a special use permit for entry.
+Hunters drawn for access will receive a permit for entry.

-These opportunities are in cooperation with the Washington Department of Natural Resources (DNR), U.S. Forest Service (USFS), Washington Department of Fish and Wildlife (WDFW), and private timber and landowner companies.
+These opportunities are in cooperation with the Washington Department of Natural Resources (DNR), U.S. Forest Service (USFS), Washington Department of Fish and Wildlife (WDFW), and private timber companies and private landowners.

-The Road Access Entry Booklet is available by request only after June 1st at any WDFW Office.
-Submissions are accepted from June 1st thru July 31 of each year.
-Entries are accepted online at: wdfw.wa.gov/accessibility/disabled-hunter-road-access-entry-program
+The Road Access Entry Booklet is available online, June 1st and can be requested after June 1st at any WDFW Office.
+Submissions are accepted from June 1st through July 31st of each year.
+For 2022, all applicants must apply through the online licensing system (WILD).
+They can access the application via their WILD account.